OctaDist/OctaDist/README.md

 ## Register for OctaDist

-To get notified when we release new version of OctaDist, please register at https://cutt.ly/regis-octadist.
+To get notified when we release a new version of OctaDist, please register at https://cutt.ly/regis-octadist.

 ## OctaDist Forum